Gamemackerel/HighThroughput-PCR-Batching/README.md

 From the values so far inspected from the hash returned by PcrBatcher, it seems that Pcr 1 and 2 should go in the same thermocycler using an extension time of 59.5; and within that thermocycler, PcrOperation 1 should be placed on a row close to 69 degrees C.

-Visit (PcrClustering)[./PcrClustering.html] to see all methods available for TannealCluster and ExtensionCluster objects.
+There are many other useful methods for {TannealCluster} and {ExtensionCluster} objects.